JuliaAI/LearnAPI.jl/docs/src/common_implementation_patterns.md

 Implementation](@ref), which introduces the main interface objects and terminology.

-Although an implementation is defined purely by the methods and traits it implements, most implementations fall into one (or more) of the following informally understood algorithm "types":
+Although an implementation is defined purely by the methods and traits it implements, most implementations fall into one (or more) of the following informally understood patterns or "tasks":

 - [Classifiers](@ref): Supervised learners for categorical targets